knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

-1. Using the example below, create a YAML file for a trigger to deliver the event
+1. Using the following example, create a YAML file for a trigger to deliver the event
-to the above service:
+to this service:

        ```yaml
        apiVersion: eventing.knative.dev/v1